Images are one of the most powerful ways to encourage customers to take action in email marketing.

 Getting Personal has seen a 37% sales uplift with dynamic name personalization, as well as a 15% increase in click-through rates and a 7% increase in conversion rates from their email marketing campaign.

 Similarly, Animed Direct gave their Christmas email a boost with a dynamic banner that pulled in the name of the customer's pet - a surefire way to win their recipients' hearts.

 Using contextual data to display weather-appropriate content for each recipient is a great way to boost engagement for new subscribers who you don't have any past browse or purchase data for.
 It's also an effective way to jump on any weather trends, such as heat waves or stormy spells.

 Halfords uses their banner to display a rain-splattered car window with relevant text when it's raining in the recipient's location.

-Meanwhile, Kleertjes.com pulls in a dynamic weather forecast to keep their recipients informed and help them decide which outfits to put together for the children they’re buying for.
+Meanwhile, Kleertjes.com pulls in a dynamic weather forecast to keep their recipients informed and help the email recipient decide which outfits to put together for the children they're buying for.

 3) Dynamic coupons

 Adding coupons to your marketing emails can be an effective way to acquire new customers, reduce cart abandonment, reconnect with lapsed customers and help sell excess stock.
 Turn your coupons into a piece of dynamic content to ensure that if a customer opens your email after a coupon has expired, they'll see 'coupon expired' text rather than an out-of-date coupon.

 You Garden sends their email subscribers an exclusive early access discount code ahead of their Black Friday event.